If you made any changes in Pure these will be visible here soon.

 Personal Statement

-I joined Strathclyde in 2019 as a Chancellor’s Fellow in Energy, and hold a joint appointment as a lecturer in both Civil & Environmental Engineering and Chemical and process Engineering.
+I joined Strathclyde in 2019 as a Chancellor’s Fellow, and am now a Reader in Geomaterials and imaging, jointly appointed across Civil & Environmental Engineering and Chemical & Process Engineering.
 I am a geologist by background, but my research routinely bridges disciplines.
-Having spent time in Geoscience, Materials Science and Engineering departments, I regularly bring methods across traditional subject and area boundaries, especially at the interfaces between geology, materials science, environmental science and engineering.
+Having spent time in Geoscience, Materials Science and Engineering departments, I regularly bring methods across traditional subject and area boundaries, especially at the interfaces between geology, materials science, energy, environmental science and engineering.

-My main research interests lie in understanding the behaviour and evolution of both natural and man-made materials.
-More specifically it is questions about how the microstructure of a material evolves through time, and therefore changes the properties and behaviour of the larger system that underpins most of my work.
-To do this, I use x-ray computed tomography to see inside materials and objects and quantify their internal structures, and a range of experimental and analytical methods to observe the physical, chemical and biological changes within the sample overtime.
+My main research interests lie in understanding the behaviour and evolution of both natural and man-made materials, and in how the microstructure of a material evolves through time, changing the properties and behaviour of the larger system.
+To do this, I use x-ray computed tomography to see inside materials and objects and quantify their internal structures, and a range of experimental and analytical methods to observe the physical, chemical and biological changes within the sample over time.

 Research Interests

-I apply x-ray tomography to investigate the textures within natural and man-made materials.
-The method is non destructive, and can be applied to a wide range of samples and sample sizes, and can be used on samples as they are heated, cooled, compressed, stretched, twisted, stirred or inundated by a range of different fluids.
+I apply x-ray tomography and other materials characterisation methods to investigate the textures and structures within natural and man-made materials.
+Similar to a medical CT but at higher resolution, the method is non-destructive, and can be applied to a wide range of samples and sample sizes.
+More importantly, it can be used on samples as they are heated, cooled, compressed, stretched, twisted, stirred or inundated by a range of different fluids.

 My work focusses on the latest state-of-the-art 3D and real time 4D imaging techniques.
 In 4D studies, the ability to inside the sample as it undergoes a change allows us to collect a "movie", where each frame is a full 3D x-ray tomography image.
 In my own core research, the individual 3D images of the movie are each collected in under a second.
 For other studies it is enough to image every few seconds, few hours, or even every few months depending on the rate and magnitude of change you wish to observe.
 This allows me to track the location and interactions between particles or between bubbles, to quantify fracture propagation, to capture dissolution or precipitation as it occurs, to observe fluids passing through pore throats, or corrosion, or sintering, or root growth.
 The opportunities are almost endless.

-• Diffusion and bubble growth in silicate melts
+• Diffusion and bubble growth in silicate classes

 • In situ deformation of composite materials